Associate Professor of Cognitive Science.

 Caitlyn’s primary research interest is the influence of learning on lower level eye movements.
-She has investigated the relative role of learning and exogenous salience for her M.A., and is now looking more into the influence of learning on saccade velocities.
-Caitlyn enjoys a number of collaborations with faculty and students outside of the Cognitive Science Lab.
-For information regarding Caitlyn’s publications, please refer to her Research Gate page.
+She studies the relationship between perception and decision making, specifically in the context of categorization and data visualization.
+For information regarding Caitlyn’s publications, please refer to her Google Scholar or Research Gate page.

 Joe Thompson (firstname.lastname@example.org) is a PhD student in Psychology at Simon Fraser University, British Columbia.
 His primary empirical interests are in adolescent and young adult skill development and maintenance.
 The work employs detailed records of Real Time Strategy video game play, allowing for large samples of natural performance from a variety of ages.
 At a more theoretical level, Joe takes his work to elucidate the complexity of developmental processes more generally.
 This attitude motivates Joe’s interest in new methodologies that allow for a clearer picture of how natural forms of cognition develop.

 Fourth year, Psychology major and double minor in Biology and Health Sciences.
 Ruth is working towards a career that combines Psychology and health care at the Vancouver General Hospital.
 In her free time, Ruth likes to rock-climb and jam with her friends and occasionally do small gigs.